-Imperial is committed to finding replacements for animal research, to reducing the number of animals used in experiments and to refining methods to minimise suffering.
+Imperial is committed to develop and use alternative models and tools to address important scientific questions, to optimally design and analyse animal experiments and to improve animal welfare.
 This set of principles is often referred to as the 3Rs.

-This commitment is borne out in the way we appraise individual research projects, as well as the innovative research methods our scientists and doctors have developed, and the leading role some of our staff take to improve professional standards across the animal research community.
+This commitment is borne out in the way we value individual research projects, innovative research methods our scientists and doctors have developed, and the leading role some of our staff take to improve professional standards across the animal research community.